LLNL/sundials/doc/superbuild/source/developers/development/Checklist.rst

    only.
 Additionally, the ``SUNDIALS_DEBUG_PRINTVEC`` macro should be used to ``#ifdef`` out calls to the generic vector print functions ``N_VPrint`` and ``N_VPrintFile`` used for debugging purposes.

+#.
+If answer files changed, and it is expected/desired, then update the `.out` files
+   that are embedded in the `examples/` directory AND the :ref:`"answers" repository<>`.